CDCgov/ixa/examples/time-varying-infection/README.md

 can only be determined as the model is running.
 Then, this approach will not work.
 Instead, rejection sampling provides a strategy for taking draws from an arbitrary and potentially changing distribution, and more is discussed on this below.
+    - Similarly, in this model, we needed to pre-assign all the infection transitions.
+    Had we not done that, we would have had to use rejection sampling instead because we would be evaluating whether an infection had happened by a given time or not as we proceeded through time.
+However, scheduling the infection attempts (similarly to in the last example) rather than transitions has a benefit of only infecting the existing people in the simulation (or, region/partition) at the time of event rather than pre-scheduling the transition and needing to cancel it if the person dies or is somehow no longer eligible for infection.
 3. Sampling a new value of $t$ requires inverting an integral function (i.e., $\int_0^t \textrm{foi}(u)du$).
 Not only must this process be done every time a new sample is required, but inverting the function may not be straightforward.
 This